 Implications of forum selection and applicable law clauses are often underestimated in an outsourcing agreement, but they become a major issue when contracts have to be enforced.
-After having discussed about legal issues relating to liability, termination and SLAs and penalty clauses in an ousourcing agreement, I review the top 3 most frequent problems (based on my experience) connected with such clauses first in Italian in my video below, as part of my videoblog Diritto al Digitale, and then in more detail in English in the body if this article
+After having discussed legal issues relating to liability, termination and SLAs and penalty clauses in an outsourcing agreement, I review the top 3 most frequent problems (based on my experience) connected with such clauses first in Italian in my video below, as part of my videoblog Diritto al Digitale, and then in more detail in English in the body if this article

 1. Competent court or arbitration panel?

 The first issue is to decide between selecting the competent court or an arbitration panel in an outsourcing agreement.